 Even from humble beginnings, a business can grow to an impressive size and gain immense value.
 Just take Pimlico Plumbers as an example.
 The company’s founder, Charlie Mullins, started with just 1 van & 1 employee in 1979.
 He grew the business to 442 employees with 269 vans by 2018 with a worth of over £100 million.

-While the above might be an extreme example of growth (an average of 10+ staff per year for 40+ years), the cost of recruitment amongst all that is certainly something to keep in mind and it’s useful to ponder, especially if you’re striving for growth in your own business.
+While the above might be an extreme example of growth (an average of 10+ staff per year for 40+ years), the cost of recruitment is something to keep in mind.
+It’s useful to ponder, especially if you’re striving for growth in your own business.

-The cost of recruitment certainly varies depending on the experience, qualifications, and industry you’re hiring for, meaning there are useful points (and costly averages) to keep in mind as you weigh up how best to approach recruitment.
+The cost of recruitment certainly varies depending on the experience, qualifications, and industry you’re hiring for.

 “[Businesses] need to budget carefully when taking on new staff to ensure they are not overextending themselves and creating unnecessary financial strains on the company.”.

-You might want to hire five engineers to help you manage the demand for jobs, but if you don’t have the capital to successfully onboard these employees, it’s better to take a structured approach and build yourself up slowly and confidently.
-Not only can a rushed approach create a bad impression, but simply throwing money at a problem rarely works out well.
+You might want to hire five engineers to help you manage the demand for jobs.
+But if you don’t have the capital to successfully onboard these employees, it’s better to take a structured approach.
+You need to build yourself up slowly and confidently.
+A rushed approach can create a bad impression, and simply throwing money at a problem rarely works out well.

-As Undercover Recruiter continues to outline, a recruitment agency can end up costing you 20-30% of an employee’s final salary (an average of £5000), while the alternative of advertising on social media and using job sites could set you back £200-400 a pop.
+As Undercover Recruiter continues to outline, a recruitment agency can end up costing you 20-30% of an employee’s final salary (an average of £5000).
+Meanwhile. the alternative of advertising on social media and using job sites could set you back just £200-400.

-It’s all too easy to misconceive how complicated and expensive the recruitment process is, but having an awareness of the cost and strategies needed can provide a valuable perspective.
-You also need to focus on the other important side of the recruitment coin, which is that retention can help you sustain your business.
+It’s all too easy to misconceive how complicated and expensive the recruitment process is.
+But having an awareness of the cost and strategies needed will give you valuable perspective.
+So, let’s consider the other side of the recruitment coin and how employee retention can help you sustain your business.

-The cost of staff retention (and strategies that can help)
+The cost of staff recruitment and retention (and strategies that can help):

 The first and most significant point highlights that businesses need to improve the staff they currently have on board.

-Upskilling and “[building] new skills among existing employees” is a powerful way to impact your productivity and do more work, more efficiently, but with fewer people (and less stress, too!).
+Upskilling and “[building] new skills among existing employees” is a powerful way to impact your productivity.
+Done well, it means you can do more, with fewer people and less stress, too.